KrisieP/Band-Project/README.md

 * As a user, I want to see various images of the different venue types they have played at.
 * As a user, I want to be able to easily see their upcoming events.
 * As a user, I want to know whether the band would be flexible in learning new material for a specific event.
-* As a user, I want to be able to subscribe to the latest updates, events, merch and new material.
+* As a user, I want to be able to subscribe to the latest updates, events and new material.
 * As a user, it is important to me that the website is easy and simple to use.
 * As a user, I want the websit to work well on mobile devices.
-* As a user, I want the website to be intuitive as it will help increase enquiries for bookings.
+* As a user, I want the website to be intuitive to help aid enquiries for bookings.
 * As a user, I want to find the contact details quickly and easily.
 * As a user, I want contacting the band simple and quick.
 * As a user, I want to feel drawn to their style.
 * As a user, I want the website to be easy to navigate.
-* As a user, I would like to know a bit about the band members themselves.
+* As a user, I would like to know a bit about the band themselves.
 * As a user, I want there to be links to their social media pages to view aditional content.

 <a></a>